Onboarding Process: Everything You Need to Know

 - Have a designated person introduce the new hire to other members of their work team.

 - The head of HR should also meet with the employee during the first day to warmly welcome the employee to the company and ensure that the new hire knows how glad everyone in the organization is to have them start with the company.

 If you need help understanding the onboarding process or have any other legal need, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.